larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 42:44
-when the sun is also at low solar angle, low, close to the horizon, 42:50 by viewing sunlight at that time of day in the evening, or afternoon, depending on what time of year it is 42:55 and where you are in the world, these melanopsin cells, these neurons in your eye, signal the central circadian clock 43:01 that it's the end of the day, and there's a really nice study that was published last year, and I will put links to these references on a website
+when the sun is also at low solar angle, low, close to the horizon, 42:50 by **viewing sunlight at that time of day in the evening, or afternoon, depending on what time of year it is 42:55 and where you are in the world, these melanopsin cells, these neurons in your eye, signal the central circadian clock 43:01 that it's the end of the day**, and there's a really nice study that was published last year, and I will put links to these references on a website
 43:09
-not too long from now, there was a really nice study that showed 43:14 that viewing sunlight around the time of the sunset, doesn't have to be just crossing the horizon, 43:21 but circa sunset, within an hour or so of sunset, 43:26 prevents some of the bad effects of light in preventing melatonin release later that same night, 43:33 so let me repeat this, viewing light early in the day is key, viewing light later in the day when the sun is setting, or around that time, 43:41 can help protect these mechanisms, your brain and body, against the negative effects of light later in the day, 43:48 so let me talk about you would do that, you'd go view the sunset or you would go outside in the late afternoon or evening, 43:55
+not too long from now, there was a really nice study that showed 43:14 that viewing sunlight around the time of the sunset, doesn't have to be just crossing the horizon, 43:21 but **circa sunset, within an hour or so of sunset, 43:26 prevents some of the bad effects of light in preventing melatonin release later that same night, 43:33 so let me repeat this, viewing light early in the day is key, viewing light later in the day when the sun is setting, or around that time, 43:41 can help protect these mechanisms, your brain and body, against the negative effects of light later in the day**, 43:48 so let me talk about you would do that, you'd go view the sunset or you would go outside in the late afternoon or evening, 43:55